Padmaj-Nikam/portfolio-website/README.md

 # Portfolio Website
- If you want to know me, well you can now.
+ If you want to know about me, well you can now.